irsol/Udemy/Docker/docker_compose.md

 - To overwrite CMD instruction from the Dockerfile for a specific services.
 For example to run 2 services from the Dockerfile: copy web and paste in the Dockerfile, rename web to worker (any name), delete host property, add `command: `

 - To build Docker custom Image: `docker-compose build` and add to the Dockerfile `images: 'iryna/web:1.0'`

+#### Docker Compose API v1/v2/v3

+There are currently three versions of the Compose file format:

+- Version 1, the legacy format.
+This is specified by omitting a version key at the root of the YAML.

+- Version 2.x.
+This is specified with a version: '2' or version: '2.1', etc., entry at the root of the YAML.

+- Version 3.x, the latest and recommended version, designed to be cross-compatible between Compose and the Docker Engine’s swarm mode.
+This is specified with a version: '3' or version: '3.1', etc., entry at the root of the YAML.